yahoo/OneMobileSDK-examples-android/README.md

 ## Onboarding your Apps for SDK Authentication <a name="onboarding"></a>
 In order for the OMSDK to authenticate itself for video playback within your app, we pass the containing app’s unique App Store package name to our back end service.
 You need to email the [Video Support Team](mailto:video.support@oath.com) to register all of your app package names for OMSDK usage.
 You can also register multiple package names against your same app entity.
 Possible reasons to do this, is to allow for a dev/test app package name or an enterprise package name, that can co-exist on a device alongside your production app.
 Also, both iOS (bundle ID) and Android app package names can either be the same or different – for the same app.
 Registration not only authenticates your application, but it ensures your backend video and ads analytics are all configured properly.
 In addition, this registration information also defines all the video content your app is allowed to playback through the SDK.

-The sample projects are all set up to use the following test-only bundle ID:
+The sample projects are all set up to use the following test-only package name:

 `com.aol.mobile.one.testapp`

 ## High-Level Architecture Overview <a name="architecture"></a>
 At a high-level, the OMSDK architecture is composed of the following components:
 * SDK Core
-* A set of Video Renderers that are either built-in (e.g., flat 2D and RYOT 360°) or external plugins (e.g., Verizon Envrmnt 360°, custom, etc.)
 * O2 VRM (video rights management) VAST Ads Engine
 * Video and Ads Analytics module
+* A set of Video Renderers that are either built-in (e.g., flat 2D and RYOT 360°) or external plugins (e.g., Verizon Envrmnt 360°, custom, etc.)
+* ChromeCast module
 * Default video player controls UX implementation

 Our modular approach makes it easy for us (or you) to add new renderers in the future, or for you to add your own custom video player controls UX implementation.
 Under the hood, we rely on Google’s ExoPlayer to handle the actual video playback.